aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/net/basic-drawing/draw-arc/_index.md

 ---
-title: How to Draw Arc with Aspose.Imaging for .NET
+title: Draw an Arc Using Aspose.Imaging for .NET
-linktitle: Draw Arc in Aspose.Imaging for .NET
+linktitle: Draw Arc with Aspose.Imaging for .NET
 second_title: Aspose.Imaging .NET Image Processing API
 description: Learn how to draw arc using Aspose.Imaging for .NET, including how to save BMP file, set image size, and set graphics background.
 Step‑by‑step guide for generating BMP images.
 weight: 10